How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Analysis of Shift Equivariance Properties

 \subsection{Non-valid padding}

-The concept of shift equivariance runs counter to the concept of non-valid padding, as non-valid padding does not allow for "clean" input image shifts: Shifting+padding will, in general, change the input image beyond the shift.
-As a notable consequence, e.g., zero padding renders a CNN with sufficiently large receptive field location-aware~\cite{kayhan2020translation,alsallakh2020mind}, thus completely breaking shift equivariance.
-See \cite{kayhan2020translation} for an in-depth discussion of zero-padding and other common padding schemes.
+The concept of shift equivariance runs counter to the concept of non-valid padding, as the latter does not allow for ``clean" input image shifts: Shifting+padding, in general, changes the input image beyond the shift.
+As a notable consequence, e.g., zero padding renders a CNN with sufficiently large receptive field location-aware~\cite{kayhan2020translation,alsallakh2020mind}, thus eviscerating shift equivariance.
+See \cite{kayhan2020translation} for an in-depth discussion of zero-padding and other padding schemes.